averycrespi/statice/README.md

 - Create checks to watch your pages
 - Monitor HTTP status codes and response times
-- Easily tweak performance with environment variables
+- Tweak configuration with environment variables

 ## Getting Started